 The Board considers its current size and composition to be appropriate to the Company's circumstances.
-The Board places great emphasis on ensuring its membership reflects the diversity of modern Britain and is inclusive for everyone.
+The Board considers it important that great emphasis is placed on ensuring its membership reflects the diversity of modern Britain and is inclusive.
 On gender diversity, the Board has a specific objective to maintain membership of at least 33 per cent female Board members.
-At 31 December 2021, the Board's membership consisted of 38 per cent female members.
-With effect from 18 March 2022 the Board has met the objectives of the Parker review for at least one Black, Asian and Minority Ethnic Board member.
+At 31 December 2022, the Board's membership consisted of 33 per cent female members.
+The Board also meets the objectives of the Parker review for at least one Black, Asian and Minority Ethnic Board member.
 The Company also supports the Lloyds Banking Group high-level approach to diversity in senior management roles, which is governed in greater detail through Lloyds Banking Group policies.